nychealth/EH-dataportal/content/key-topics/airquality/nyccas/index.md

 **Air quality improved significantly after local regulations required building owners to convert to cleaner heating oils by 2015.** These heating oils were a major source of SO<sub>2</sub> in New York City.
 In 2022, only eight of our 90 sites detected any SO<sub>2</sub>, and the levels at those sites were similar to SO<sub>2</sub> levels measured on Whiteface Mountain in the Adirondack Mountains, demonstrating the success of the clean heating oil requirements.

 **Ozone (O<sub>3</sub>) levels were higher in 2022 than any previous year of NYCCAS monitoring.** Ozone is produced when there are NOx and volatile organic carbon emissions in the presence of sunlight and heat, which is why we see higher levels in the summer.
-Summer 2022 was one of the hottest and sunniest in recorded history, likely causing higher O<sub>3</sub>.&nbsp;
+Summer 2022 was one of the hottest and driest in recorded history, likely causing higher O<sub>3</sub>.&nbsp;

 There has not been a consistent trend in O<sub>3</sub> levels over the history of NYCCAS monitoring, but we may expect O<sub>3</sub> levels to trend higher in the future with further increases in average temperatures due to climate change.